artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 access system.
 Artefactual recommends that a technical administrator configure the options for this feature.

-To configure Archivematica to upload a DIP to CONTENTdm, see Administrator manual - CONTENTdm upload.
+To configure Archivematica to upload a DIP to CONTENTdm, see :ref:`Administrator manual - CONTENTdm upload <admin-dashboard-CDM>`.

 .. important::